liamLatour/DaphnieMaton/README.md

 ## Getting Started

-- Clone the repo and open "DaphnieMaton.exe"
+- Download the repo and click on "DaphnieMaton.exe"
-- Connect the arduino Mega to an usb port and select it under "Port" section in the menu
+- Read the help messages to get started
 - Change the designed path to suit your needs
 - Click 'update' and voilà !